open-telemetry/opentelemetry-js-contrib/GUIDELINES.md

 - If the patch logic is conditional, and user can benefit from ensuring the condition is met and the patch happened. `koa` patching logic examine an object and branch between patching it as router vs middleware, which is applied at runtime. `aws-lambda` will abort patching if the environment is not configured properly.
 - When the patch is not applied directly on a `moduleExports` object in the `BaseInstrumentation` callbacks, but rather from an event in the package, like creating new client instance, registering a listener, etc. `fastify` instrumentation applies a patch when a hook is added to the fastify app instance, which is patched from `moduleExports`.
-- In situations where the patch logic is not trivial and it helps to specify patch events in the right context and nuances. `aws-lambda` logs additional properties extracted from the labmda framework and exposes them for troubleshooting.
+- In situations where the patch logic is not trivial and it helps to specify patch events in the right context and nuances. `aws-lambda` logs additional properties extracted from the lambda framework and exposes them for troubleshooting.

 The cases above are not covered by the base class and offer additional context to the user trouble shooting an issue with the instrumentation.